-Course Overview: The AMAT Course (which stands for Allergy & Anaphylaxis Medication Administration Training) covers medication administration skills that can help you prevent asthma and allergy emergencies.
-This course covers over-the-counter oral liquid and over-the-counter oral tablet medications, metered-dose inhalers and EpiPen epinephrine auto-injector.
-This course was formerly called EMAT.
+Course Overview: The AMAT (Allergy and Anaphylaxis Medication Administration Training) Course covers skills that can help you treat asthma and allergy symptoms and emergencies.
+This course covers administering all over-the-counter oral liquid and tablet medications (including Zyrtec and Benadryl), metered-dose inhalers, and the EpiPen epinephrine auto-injector.
+These skills are ALSO COVERED in the MAT, MAT IS and MAT First Renewal courses.

 Handouts: AMAT Handouts